 - Credit history

 * Your employer must be listed with the bank.
-This is a key condition for home loan eligibility in Dubai.
+This is a condition for home loan eligibility in Dubai.

 Home Loans in Dubai: Pre-requisites

 Second, you would want to know the duration of the mortgage.
-You can evaluate the pros and cons of flat vs reduced interest rates to decide wisely.
+You can evaluate the pros and cons of reducing vs fixed interest rates to make a wise decision.
 All these are key considerations for any expat looking for Dubai mortgages.
+Moreover, there are a few other things one should keep in mind when applying for a home loan in Dubai for expats.

 Upfront cost